Adult Protective Services

 Strengthening Adult Protective Services in Wisconsin.

-Ensuring safety, dignity and justice for vulnerable adults requires well-informed, skilled professionals.
+Ensuring the safety and dignity of vulnerable adults requires well-informed, skilled professionals.
 Our comprehensive training program equips Adult Protective Services (APS) staff and supervisors with essential knowledge and best practices for effective service delivery.

 Our Program at a Glance